Tripati3000/ssh-honeypotlab/README.md

 13.  **Now verify that it is running on "Port 22" by running this command**

                   `netstat -tulpn | grep endlessh`

   <img src="https://github.com/Tripati3000/ssh-honeypotlab/assets/160244601/07f646d3-1990-48b1-9da1-81351d353b1e"             height="80%" width="80%" alt="SIEM System steps"/>

-14. **Now you can open any terminal and try to login with the "Port 22" And it shows nothing just the cursor stopped at his way**
+# Now If anyone tries to login "port 22" the cursor will stopped at his place an delay